marzdevs/Food-Allergy-Checker/start.md

+- add allergies(ingredients), allergies selected will filter out the ones that have that aspecific ingredient by using !==

 Building an app that helps customers determine if a food product is halal or not can be a valuable resource for many people who follow halal dietary guidelines.
 Here are the steps you can follow to create such an app:

 1. **Market Research and Planning**: